christophvoe/Sweet_Dreams_Ahead_Data_Archive/README.md

   <img src="https://github.com/christophvoe/Sweet_Dreams_Ahead_Data_Archive/blob/main/Scripts/Functions/ROC_compare_folds_rs.png" width="90%">
 </p>

+Results show for the four tested ML algorithms that the Random Forest model produced the best results across both data conditions.

 *Conclusion*

 Predictive performance is highest for models including CGM.
 However, in the absence of CGM, the Lifestyle conditions showed high AUC and sensitivity.
 These results provide a cost- and time-effective way to identify T2D patients at risk.